 |Early Decision||November 2021||December 2021|

 |Regular Decision||January/February 2022||March/April 2022|

 Creating a plan that works

 There is nothing wrong with students who have chosen to wait for regular decision.
-It is not unheard of for students to be a little confused or indecisive about what institution they want to attend, or they may be trying to figure out their finances.
-There may be other factors in play, such as having to retake an exam, or they don’t have all their recommendations or essays in place.
-Teachers and other people tapped to write recommendation letters should be asked early, especially if they are popular.
+It is not unheard of for students to be a little confused or indecisive about what institution they want to attend, or they may be trying to figure out their finances and financial aid.
+There may be other factors in play, such as having to retake an exam, or they don’t have all their recommendations or college essays in place.
+Teachers and other people tapped to write letters of recommendation should be asked early, especially if they are popular.

 Getting assistance when planning

 Asking for assistance can be beneficial.
 There are counselors in place to help guide the college planning and application process to ensure nothing falls through the cracks.
 Students who create notebooks and put themselves on a schedule to get their college applications done usually do better in getting things done.

 If you are asking, when are application deadlines for colleges, we are here to help!
 The table below presents the 2021-22 application deadlines for 50 of the most popular colleges and universities.

 |Brown University||—||November 1||January 5|